Online StoreCUTTING TOOLS

 We aim to dispatch all orders within one working day of order.

-This Professional grade Fine Polishing 4000 grit Japanese Water Stone is used in Phase Four of the sharpening process to re-establish a Razor Sharp Cutting Edge on any cutting tool that needs a major overhaul or simply Re-Sharpening.
-It will polish hardened steel with remarkable ease, making it an excellent stone for polishing the cutting edge of Knife Blades, Axes, Chisels or Plane Irons that have been formed with the 800 grit and 1200 grit Water Stones.
-The Superfine 4000 grit Japanese Water Stone would also normally be used to bring the cutting edge to a mirror finish and a Razor Sharp Cutting Edge.
+This Professional grade Ultra-Superfine Polishing 10,000 grit Japanese Water Stone is used in Phase Four of the sharpening process to re-establish a Razor Sharp Cutting Edge on any cutting tool that needs a major overhaul or simply Re-Sharpening.
+It will polish hardened steel with remarkable ease, making it the ultimate stone for polishing the cutting edge of Knife Blades, Axes, Chisels or Plane Irons that have been polished with the 6000 grit and 8000 grit Water Stones.
+The Ultra-Superfine 10,000 grit Japanese Water Stone would also normally be used to bring the cutting edge to an absolutely perfect mirror finish and hence a Super-Fine Razor Sharp Cutting Edge.

-The Superfine 4000 grit Japanese Water Stone leaves the metal polished with an incredibly smooth mirror finish, having also being used to remove the faint scratches left behind from the 1200 grit Water Stone; each, successively finer Water Stone grit size, being used to remove the scratches of the previous, courser Water Stone.
-It is at this stage, in the polishing process, that you might want to start to use the Japanese Nagura Stone.
-The use of a Japanese Nagura Stone would be to deglaze, true and build up slurry on the surface of a polishing stone, which helps speed up the polishing process.
-The artificial Japanese Nagura Stones are the equivalent of the 8000 gold stone and therefore there will not be a problem with particle contamination when used on other grit stones.
+The Ultra-Superfine 10,000 grit Japanese Water Stone leaves the metal polished with an ultimate glass like finish, having also being used to remove the invisible, to the naked eye, scratches left behind from the 8000 grit Water Stone; each, successively finer Water Stone grit size, being used to remove the scratches of the previous, courser Water Stone.
+It is at this stage, in the polishing process, that you would normally be using a Japanese Nagura Stone hence one is supplied FREE with this Ultra-Superfine 10,000 grit Japanese Water Stone.
+The use of a Japanese Nagura Stone to deglaze, true and build up slurry on the surface of a polishing stone, helps speed up the polishing process.
+The artificial Japanese Nagura Stones are the equivalent of the 8000 gold stone and therefore there will not be a problem with particle contamination when used on other grit stones; it will become the equivalent of the Ultra-Superfine 9,000 grit particulate size as it is worked.
 The Japanese Nagura Stone is usually used in conjunction with 6000 Grit, 8000 Grit and the ultimate 10,000 Grit Polishing Stone.

 As is usual with Japanese Water Stones they need to be saturated and the constantly doused with water if maximum performance is to be achieved whilst they are in use.
 To do this, simply place your Japanese Water Stones in a bucket of water and leave them there to soak for about 5 to 10 minutes before you start to use them.
 Then, whilst in use, Keep sprinkling the surface of the stone with clean water and or when it becomes dry.
 It is important to note, however, that you should never leave Japanese Water Stones in water if there is the remotest chance that the water they are in will freeze, since there is a strong possibility that this may crack your stone.